Placer County assistance programs.

 - Medical assistance is provided in partnership with clinics and charities such as Saint Vincent.
 The organization will help facilitate check ups, offer mediations, and address related health care needs.

-The Salvation Army - Roseville Corps Community Center, which can be reached at (916) 784-3382, provides various housing assistance and rent programs that can help meet the needs of the low income and impoverished in Placer County by providing rent help, housing and comprehensive support services.
+The Salvation Army - Roseville Corps Community Center, which can be reached at (916) 784-3382, provides various housing assistance and rent programs that can help meet the needs of the low income and impoverished in Placer County.
+There may be loans or emergency funds for rent help, housing and comprehensive support services.

 Several other agencies, churches, and government programs that offer housing solutions are available in Auburn and Placer County.
 Qualified individuals can receive cash assistance, low interest loans or grants for paying rent or deposits.
 Counselors will also direct individuals to various other options, such as section 8 or the homeless prevention and rapid rehousing program.
 Find a listing of rent assistance agencies in the Placer County region.